Salman-Qurayshi/Salman-Qurayshi/README.md

 ## 🛠️ Tools & Technologies

 These are some of the tools and technologies I have worked with in one way or another across different projects, labs, and environments:
-## 🛠️ Tools & Technologies

-Here are some of the tools and technologies I have worked with in different projects:

-## 🛠️ Tools & Technologies

 ### ☁️ Cloud & Virtualization
 ![AWS](https://img.shields.io/badge/AWS-232F3E?logo=amazon-aws&logoColor=white)